rsyncOSX/RsyncOSXdocs/content/post/Snapshots.md

 ## Snapshots on local attached volumes

-It seems like you have to disable `Ignore ownership on this volume` on local attached volumes the make snapshots work with hardlinks.
+It seems like you have to disable `Ignore ownership on this volume` on local attached volumes to make snapshots work with hardlinks.
 Right click on the attached volume and disable it (in bottom of view).

 ## Snapshot administration